Art thou in truth? Then what of him

 What none but him could bare

-That God who died that man might live
+That God who died that man might

 And endless glory share